-In 2023 the school offered camping programs for all students from Years 3 to 6.
+In 2024 the school offered camping programs for all students from Years 3 to 6.
 This was of particular importance since students had missed out on this experience during the remote learning periods in previous years.
-A focus on independence, challenge, cooperation and outdoor education resulted in the consolidation of social relationships and the exhilaration of learning about the environment with friends.
-Swimming programs were also offered to all year levels and planning for 2024 involves ensuring that all students have access to swimming education.
-In the sporting arena, Serpell had a particularly strong year of achievement, winning state championship in basketball and several district championships.
-A Year 6 student was awarded state-wide "Blue Awards"
+A focus on independence, challenge, co-operation and outdoor education resulted in the consolidation of social relationships and the exhilaration of learning about the environment with friends.
+Swimming programs were also offered to all year levels and planning for 2025 involves ensuring that all students have access to swimming education.
+In September our school had an exchange with China through the Jiangsu-Victorian Centre, with 50 students and 8 teachers spending fourteen days in China, visiting Beijing, our sister school in Suzhou, and Shanghai.
+The school performed in the national arts event, Wakakirri and was selected to present in the state-wide showcase.
+In the sporting arena, Serpell girls had a particularly strong year of achievement, winning district championships in volleyball, cricket, soccer, softball and hot shots.
+Many students progressed to district, regional and state wide competition in swimming, diving, athletics, cross-county and team sports.
+However, it was in the field of eSports that our students showed talent and expertise in 20th century skills winning state titles in the Blockbuster Tennis Challenge, Quantum 3D Printing Car Challenge, and the state "Simple Simon Soccer" Lego Robotics..
+Community participation projects included public speaking and fund raising by the Junior School Council for local charities and initiatives.
+Extension programs included the Science Talent Search, the Victorian High Abilities program, the Australian Maths Competition and the suite of International Competitions for Australian Schools (ICASA) challenges.